elhomosiguiente/api-ai-unity/README.md

 }
 ```

-But Unity platform needs one more step to make Unity<=>Android interop working, you need to call Update method once per frame.
-So, the code below do this.
+But the Unity platform needs one more step to make the Unity<=>Android interop work.
+You need to call the Update method once per frame.
+To do this, enter the code below:

 ``` csharp
 // Update is called once per frame